Signed in as:

 Please take the time to read the below information to help you plan accordingly for your appointment.

-2) All obstructing furniture and personal effects on floor level within a 5' x 7' area must be moved prior to arrival, as tarps are used to protect carpet and flooring from from soot spillage and from making contact with dirty service tools.
-Do not roll up area rugs.
+3) All obstructing furniture and personal effects on floor level within a 5' x 7' area must be moved prior to arrival, as tarps are used to protect carpet and flooring from from soot spillage and from making contact with dirty service tools.
+Rolled up area rugs must still remain 7 feet back.

-3) Ceiling fans, A/C, and attic fans must be turned off for the duration of the appointment to prevent down-draft/flow-reversal.
+4) Ceiling fans, A/C, and attic fans must be turned off for the duration of the appointment to prevent down-draft/flow-reversal.
 All windows and doors must be closed.
+This is to prevent down-draft, which could cause sooting on carpet and upholstery.

-All appts are weather-pending; rain, snow, ice, frost, wind, and wet surface conditions will prevent roof access, but more importantly, entry into your home.
+All appointments are weather-pending; rain, snow, ice, frost, wind, and wet surface conditions will prevent roof access, but more importantly, entry into your home.
 Additional to wet footwear, dirty tools and equipment can drip on to floors and carpet.
-If the forecast calls for over 50% precipitation, appts are rescheduled, no if's-and's-or-but's about it.
-This is particularly frustrating during the busy, sweep season from the fall through out the holidays, and that's why it's best to schedule with your chimney professional from April to August for servicing.
+If the forecast calls for 50% or greater precipitation, appointments are rescheduled.

 Driveways and walkways are expected to be (mostly) cleared of snow.
 A dusting or an inch are alright, but I'm not trudging through several feet, and rolling my heavy vacuum through it.
-Appointments will be retracted if a cleared path isn't provided to facilitate my equipment and myself staying dry, and your retainer will be forfeited and applied towards a service charge.
+Appointments will be retracted if a cleared path isn't provided to facilitate my equipment and myself staying dry, and your retainer will be applied towards a service charge.
+A follow-up appointment will be required once your driveway and walkway are plowed or shoveled.

 Chimney sweeping is already dirty enough for myself, but I must also preserve the cleanliness and condition of my tarps, equipment, extension cords, and footwear for the subsequent clients' households after your appointment.
 Half-torn apart houses with messy dust everywhere will yield an appointment retraction.
-Your retainer will be forfeited and applied towards a service charge.
-Plan accordingly.
+Your retainer will be applied towards a service charge.

 Appointments will be retracted if the work area is located in a dusty and dirty room being renovated, or if the heating system is located in a dirt-floor crawlspace (common in lakeside communities).
 I will not army-crawl in dirt and mud while dragging my vacuum.
 Flooring, carpet, and hearths are expected to be dry and clean of dust and ash prior to my arrival.